 It’s not so bad when you break it down, is it?

-But while learning what’s worked for others can provide incredible inspiration and get your brainstorming juices flowing, the most creative marketing campaigns will always be highly tailored to you and your strengths.
-That’s what this story of Roc Nation and J. Cole has taught us.
+It’s natural to look to others for the answer.
+But while learning what’s worked for competitors can provide inspiration and get your brainstorming juices flowing, the most creative marketing campaigns will always be tailored to you.
+Because no one on the planet can do what you do in the way you do it.
+And that’s your UVP.
+That’s what you need to be focusing on.